-The Company's Board of Directors consists of seven directors, currently with one position vacant.
+The Company's Board of Directors consists of seven directors.
 The Company has a classified Board of Directors, which is divided into three classes of directors whose terms expire at different times.
 The three classes are currently comprised of the following directors:

-- Class I consists of Nadav Friedmann, Ph.D., M.D. and Michael J. O'Donnell, who will serve until the 2022 Annual Meeting of Stockholders and who will stand for re-election as Class I directors at such meeting; - Class II consists of Robert Z. Gussin, Ph.D., who will serve until the 2023 Annual Meeting of Stockholders and who will stand for re-election as a Class II director at this meeting; and - Class III consists of Remi Barbier, Sanford R. Robertson and Patrick J. Scannon, M.D., Ph.D., who will serve until the upcoming 2021 Annual Meeting of Stockholders and who will stand for re-election as Class III directors at such meeting.
+- · Class I consists of Nadav Friedmann, Ph.D., M.D. and Michael J. O'Donnell, who will serve until the upcoming Annual Meeting and who will stand for re-election as Class I directors at this meeting; - · Class II consists of Richard J. Barry and Robert Z. Gussin, Ph.D., who will serve until the 2023 annual meeting of stockholders and who will stand for re-election as Class II directors at such meeting; and - · Class III consists of Remi Barbier, Sanford R. Robertson and Patrick J. Scannon, M.D., Ph.D., who will serve until the 2024 annual meeting of stockholders and who will stand for re-election as Class III directors at such meeting.

-At each Annual Meeting of Stockholders, the successors to directors whose terms will then expire will be elected to serve from the time of election and qualification until the third annual meeting following election and until their successors have been duly elected and qualified.
+At each annual meeting, the successors to directors whose terms will then expire will be elected to serve from the time of election and qualification until the third annual meeting following election and until their successors have been duly elected and qualified.